zehrer/SwiftFlash/notes/task_list.md

     - AI support to search for images (MacOS 26)
 - write Unit tests and HMI test cases :)
 - change build number based on tagged releases (git describe --tags --long)
+- improve usage of Disk Arbitration Framework
-- use Disk Arbitration Framework for mount and unmount
+    - use it for mount and unmount
--
+    - replace all key strings by the dedicated string const (e.g. kDADiskDescriptionDeviceVendorKey")

 ## High Priority Tasks